The KP04AE Keypad (firmware 7.014 and above) in EMS Mode is used for Environmental Monitoring used with CM9001-EMS.

-The KP04A has the following functions for uo to 4 sensors.
+The KP04AE has the following functions for up to 8 sensors.

-1. View Sensor values like Temperature and Humidity
+View Sensor values like Temperature and Humidity, Water Leakage.

 In Comfigurator Modules Tab, Right click on the left pane and scan for modules to detect the KP04A.
-Check that the KP04A firmware is 7.008 or above.
+KP04AE and KP04ET are shown as KP04A.
+Check that the KP04A firmware is 7.014 or above.
 If so you should be able to see Alarm/EMS Mode and Prevent Changes under the KP04A Properties category.